Mike McKay (politician)

-Michael Wayne McKay (born March 5, 1969, in Rockville, Maryland) is a Republican member of the Maryland Senate representing District 1, which covers parts of Garrett.
-Allegany and Washington counties.
-He was previously the state-delegate for District 1C.
+Michael Wayne McKay (born March 5, 1969) is an American politician who has served as a Republican member of the Maryland Senate representing the 1st district, which covers parts of Garrett, Allegany, and Washington counties.
+He was previously the state delegate for District 1C from 2015 to 2023.

 Early life and career

 McKay was born on March 5, 1969, in Rockville, Maryland.
 He manages a dry cleaning business, which has four locations in Maryland and West Virginia.

-From 2010 to 2014 served as president of the Allegany County Board of County Commissioners and the Cumberland Area Metropolitan Planning Organization.
+From 2010 to 2014, McKay served as president of the Allegany County Board of County Commissioners and the Cumberland Area Metropolitan Planning Organization.
 He also served as a member of the Allegany County Board of Education and various other county-level boards.

 In June 2013, McKay announced his candidacy for the Maryland House of Delegates, seeking to succeed Delegate LeRoy Myers, who previously announced plans to retire.
 Following his candidacy announcement, Myers endorsed his bid for the delegate seat.
 He won the primary election with 56.2 percent of the vote, defeating Republican challenger Ray Givens.
 McKay's general election opponent, Nick Scarpelli, was financially backed by former state delegate Bruce Poole.
 He defeated Scarpelli in the general election, receiving 57 percent of the vote.

 In the legislature

 McKay was sworn into the Maryland House of Delegates on January 14, 2015.
+He was a member of the Appropriations Committee during his entire tenure and served as the vice chair of the Washington County Delegation from 2019 to 2023.

 In July 2017, McKay announced that he would not seek re-election in the 2018 elections, instead choosing to seek election as Allegany County Register of Wills.
 However, McKay was not selected to fill the position after Rebecca Drew, then-Register of Wills, resigned facing misuse of funds allegations, and later filed to run for re-election to the House of Delegates in October 2017.